nt-ds/movie-industry-consulting-firm/README.md

 The purpose of this repository is to store files in support of our research project

 ## Group E Team:
-- Dmitry Mikhaylov, Budgets and Revenues
+- Dmitry Mikhaylov, budgets and revenues
-- Ngoc Tran, Genere and Crew
+- Ngoc Tran, genre and crew

 ## Content of the repository:
 - This README.md file